exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ### Custom Theory Basics

 Custom theories are theories made by players in the community.
-As of April 1st, 2024, there are 6 official custom theories that contribute up to e600 \\(\tau\\) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler's Formula by Peanut, Snaeky, and XLII (EF), Convergents to Square Root 2 (CSR2/CS2) by Solarion, Fractional Integration (FI) by Gen and Snaeky, and Fractal Patterns (FP) by XLII.
-The theories will be abbreviated as WSP, SL, EF, CSR2, FI, and FP from now on.
+As of December 15th, there are 7 official custom theories that contribute up to e600 \\(\tau\\) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler's Formula by Peanut, Snaeky, and XLII (EF), Convergents to Square Root 2 (CSR2/CS2) by Solarion, Fractional Integration (FI) by Gen and Snaeky, Fractal Patterns (FP) by XLII, and Riemann Zeta Function by Prop (RZ).
+The theories will be abbreviated as WSP, SL, EF, CSR2, FI, FP and RZ from now on.

 In order to balance custom theories with the main theories in the endgame, custom theories have a low conversion rate (with one exception) from \\(\rho\\) to $\tau$.
-WSP, SL, and CSR2 have conversion rates of
+WSP, SL, CSR2, FI and RZ have conversion rates of
 $\tau$ = \\(\rho^{0.4}\\) while EF has a \\(\tau\\) conversion rate of $\tau$ = \\(\rho^{1.6}\\) and FP with a conversion rate of $\tau$ = \\(\rho^{0.3}\\).

 ### Which Custom Theories (CTs) should I do?